Donders-Institute/bidscoin/README.md

  2. Information from nifti headers (e.g. image dimensionality)
  3. Information in the file structure (file- and/or directory names, e.g. number of files)

-  NB: Currently, BIDScoin is very [functional](#bidscoin-functionality--todo), but thus far only the DICOM support (option 1) has been fully implemented.
+> NB: Currently, the DICOM support (option 1) has been fully implemented, but the support for option 2 and 3 is planned for [future](#bidscoin-functionality--todo) releases.

 The mapping information is stored as key-value pairs in the human readable and widely supported [YAML](http://yaml.org/) files.
 The nifti- and json-files are generated with [dcm2niix](https://github.com/rordenlab/dcm2niix).
 In addition, users can provide custom written [plug-in functions](#plug-in-functions), e.g. for using additional sources of information or e.g. for parsing of Presentation logfiles.

-Because all the mapping information is stored in the yaml-file, BIDScoin requires no programming knowledge in order to use it, just some basic file handling and, possibly, minor (YAML) text editing skills.
+Because all the mapping information can be edited with a graphical user interface, BIDScoin requires no programming knowledge in order to use it.

 For information on the BIDScoin installation and requirements, see the [installation guide](./docs/installation.md).